The 6 Best Vitamins and Serums for Hair, Brow, and Nail Growth

 As we age, hair becomes finer and duller, thanks to hormonal changes and styling damage.
 The good news: There are ways to make your hair happy again.
 Shereene Idriss, MD, a dermatologist in N.Y.C., recommends an insideout approach, starting with a protein-rich diet and a hair vitamin, like Nutrafol ($88 for a 30-day supply; amazon.com), which helps increase blood flow to the scalp.

-Pair that with a moisturizing shampoo, like Nioxin System #3 Cleanser ($19; amazon.com).
+Pair that with a moisturizing shampoo, like Nioxin System #3 Cleanser ($20; ulta.com).
 Then, similar to skin care, exfoliation is key for healthy hair, says Anabel Kingsley, a trichologist (hair and scalp specialist) in N.Y.C.
 Use IGK Low Key Scalp Scrub ($36; sephora.com) once a week to create a clean slate for follicles to grow.

 Vitamins for nail growth